kevinwss/9517proj/README.md

 # 3.Export Model

-1) we need to reduce the trained model so that we can use an image tensor as input:</br>
+1) We need to reduce the trained model so that we can use an image tensor as input:</br>

 ~/face2face-demo/ </br>
 python reduce_model.py --model-input face2face-model --model-output face2face-reduced-model